 “No. What I can think of it…that way is better…”

 “A different time signature?”
 I ask.

-I now weep broken again, broken and broken open.
-My first decade as her pupil, learning notes and keys and rhythms and time signatures.
+And time signatures.
 The beats within two bars.
 The measure of each note.
 The pulse within the walls of a home.
-I weep.

 “You look awful,” Florence says.

 The addict, furious at the treatment he was offered but refused to take because it didn’t include the pain killers he wanted, screams at the doctor who has told him to leave the ER, “I HOPE YOUR CHILDREN ARE ALL FAGGOTS AND THEY DIE OF AIDS.”

-It is now eight hours since we’ve arrived at the ER.
-The night nurse comes in and we find that all the apple juice we plied on Florence was happily peed out - not into the little plastic tub, but instead all over the sheets, the pads the blanket, the bed.
-There is nothing left to do but catherize her.
+It is now eleven hours since we’ve arrived at the ER.
+Ms. Nurse-G comes in and we find that all the apple juice we plied on Florence was happily peed out - not into the little plastic tub, but all over the sheets, the pads the blanket, the bed.
+There is nothing left to do but catheterize her.

 A prescription is called in to the 24-hour pharmacy, a private ambulance is summoned to take us home and two Amazons, with no effort whatsoever, move Florence from bed to stretcher and from stretcher into ambulance.

 I quickly kill the roach running around the back but Florence somehow sees it.
 "Was that a roach?!"